felleg/felleg.gitlab.io-backup/content/posts/4-whyIuseVim.md

 If the answer has something to do with laziness, it might be time to try out Vim.

-{{< figure src="/img/myvim.png" caption="My current config of Vim, complete with line numbers, syntax coloring, airline status bars, text width color column, English spell checker, all running under tmux, of course!" position="center" >}}
+{{< figure src="/img/myvim.png" caption="My current config of Vim, complete with line numbers, syntax coloring, airline status bars, text width color column and English spell checker.
+All running under tmux, of course!" position="center" >}}

 [^1]: For example, Android or iOS applications